 What They Found

-The review found that experimental research on hyperbaric oxygen therapy for radiation injury is scarce, and randomized controlled clinical studies are particularly lacking.
+The review found that experimental research on hyperbaric oxygen therapy for radiation injury is scarce, and randomised controlled clinical studies are particularly lacking.
 Despite ongoing discussions, most reviewed studies suggest a beneficial role for hyperbaric oxygen therapy in previously irradiated tissue.

 Canadian Relevance